jbytecode/rcaller/CONTRIBUTING.md

 - posting answers in stackoverflow.

 ## Sending pull requests
-If you added some functionality, tests, or examples in the project, first create a fork in Github and make the contribution public in your repo.
+If you added some functionality, tests, or examples in the projectt, first create a fork in Github and make the contribution public in your repo.
-Then send a pull request as decribed in [Creating pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Then send a pull request as described in [Creating pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Writing blogposts
 Many users have blogposts about RCaller.
 If you have one, tell us to be visible in this repo.
 Here is some blogposts: